Home / Basics / Highnote API

 • Mutation: Mutations have a base cost of 10, plus any additional costs based on the types and fields requested.

-ConnectionsConnections represent relationships between different data entities.
-They allow you to define how different types of data are connected and how they can be queried.Two points plus the number of objects requested
+ConnectionPattern for pagination, typically implemented as an object type with edges and nodes.
+Defines how different types of data are connected and how they can be queried.2 points + number of objects requested

 The following example demonstrates a simple request complexity calculation: